Direct Preference Optimization for Adaptive Concept-based Explanations: Conclusions and Limitations

-Naturally, our work has limitations.
-First, our training procedure relies on iterative reinforcement of the speaker and listener models, which may be expensive for large datasets (see \cref{supp:complexity} for runtimes).
-In particular, the space of utterances grows exponentially with the number of claims in the vocabulary $\C$, which leads to a \emph{exploration-exploitation} tradeoff \cite{sutton1998reinforcement} when sampling the preference and explanation datasets ($D_{\pref}\at{t}$ and $D_{\expl}\at{t}$).
-Possible strategies to achieve better coverage of the space of utterance when the vocabulary $\C$ is large may be to retain candidate utterances from previous iterations \cite{rosset2024direct}, or to use an exponential moving average as the reference model \cite{meta2024llama}.
-Second, free-form text explanations may be more flexible than claim-based ones as vocabularies evolve over time.
-This requires claim decomposition and verification techniques to prevent hallucinations \cite{wanner2024dndscore,kamoi2023wice} and generation of misleading explanations.
-Finally, we consider training speaker models that can adapt to multiple listeners at once as future work.
+Our work still has limitations.
+First, our training procedure relies on iterative refinement of the speaker and listener models, which may be expensive for large datasets (see \cref{table:complexity} for runtimes).
+In particular, the space of utterances grows exponentially with the number of claims in the vocabulary $\C$, leading to an exploration-exploitation tradeoff when sampling preference and explanation datasets in the training procedure.
+In our experiments, we studied the effects of adding a random warm-up phase to prevent speakers and listeners from converging to suboptimal solutions.
+Other strategies to increase coverage of the space of utterances exist, such as retraining candidate utterances from previous iterations \cite{rosset2024direct}, or using an exponential moving average for the reference model \cite{meta2024llama}.

+Second, free-form explanations may be more expressive than concept-based ones, better representing the way we communicate.
+This approach requires claim decomposition and verification to compute consistency and prevent hallucinations \cite{kamoi2023wice,wanner2024dndscore}, which may lead to deceitful explanations.

+Finally, training speaker models that can adapt to multiple listeners at once could be a useful extension and is a matter of future work.